tarunsahnan/insta-stories/README.md

 1. I have implemented nextjs Image tag for images as it optimizes images for performance by automatically providing features like lazy loading, responsive sizes, and efficient formats.
 2. I have written API routes in Next.js which provides streamlined development, deployment, and performance benefits.

-## Deployment

-1. I have set up pre-commit and pre-push hooks to run test cases before allowing any operation.
-2. The project is deployed on [Netlify](https://master--insta-stories-test.netlify.app/), which automatically updates whenever a new commit is pushed to the master branch.
-Before building the project, Netlify runs a test command to ensure all unit test cases pass.